syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 // Creating an instance for custom appointment class Meeting meeting = new Meeting();
-// Setting start time of an event meeting.From = new DateTime(2020, 06, 30, 10, 0, 0);
+// Setting start time of an event meeting.From = new DateTime(2020, 12, 15, 10, 0, 0);
 // Setting end time of an event meeting.To = meeting.From.AddDays(2).AddHours(1);
 // Setting start time for an event meeting.EventName = "Meeting";
-// Setting color for an event
+// Setting background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.SlateBlue);
-meeting.Color = new SolidColorBrush(Colors.SlateBlue);
+// Setting foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
 // Adding a custom appointment in the CustomAppointmentCollection Meetings.Add(meeting);
 //Adding schedule appointment collection to the  ItemsSource of SfSchedule